wp-plugins/readable-names/readme.txt

 = 1.0.2 =

-This update makes the plugin compatible to WP 3.1.
+This update makes the plugin compatible to WP 3.1

-= 0.9 =

-Please, configure the new option “Required vowels” after the upgrade.

 == Changelog ==

+= 1.0.4 =
+* Remove whitespace after PHP tags

 = 1.0.2 =
 * Use a static function in the uninstall hook (WP 3.1 compatible)